emawind84/devnote-doc/index.rst

 ..
-SangAh Development Note documentation master file, created by sphinx-quickstart on Mon Aug 10 00:04:35 2015.
+Disco Development Note documentation master file, created by sphinx-quickstart on Mon Aug 10 00:04:35 2015.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-SangAh Development Note
+Disco Development Note
 ==============================================

 .. _learn git: